silksil/NOTES-CHEATSHEET/client/react/redux.md

 Whereas React displays the views, Redux collects all the data of the application.
 With Redux we centralize all the data in a single object - we refer to this as 'state'.
 The state can change through events, e.g. a user clicks on somehting, or new data coming in from a server.

 # Containers
 A container is a component that has direct access to the Redux store.
-It...
+It:
-- Receives state updates.
+1. Receives state updates.
-- Dispatches actions
+2. Dispatches actions

+-

 # Reducer
 Reducers manage/return the new state.